 If students are advanced, see if they can create examples using the past perfect.
 You can also ask them to give a short presentation about the life of their partner.

-Again, this is great way for EFL students to practice grammar and to learn about each other at the same time.
-If you have a website for you class, ask students to then write up their partner’s biography and post them online.
+Again, this is a great way for EFL students to practice grammar and to learn about each other at the same time.
+If you have a website for your class, ask students to then write up their partner’s biography and post them online.
 As you practice more structures the biographies can be updated to include new information.